-Go from zero to a governed memory system in one terminal session.
+Go from zero to governed memory in your coding agent.

 # A validated rule (you're certain about this)